What is thyroid disease?

-There are various ways of treating an over active thyroid gland.
+There are various ways of treating an overactive thyroid gland.
 The drug carbimazole may be used.
 This drug blocks the synthesis in the thyroid gland of thyroid hormone.
 Beta-blocking drugs are sometimes used to relieve some of the symptoms of thyrotoxicosis such as tremor and a rapid heart beat.
-Another option is surgery in which part, or all of the thyroid gland is removed.
-The administration of radioactive iodine, which accumulates in the thyroid gland and partially or totally destroys the gland by local radiation.
+Another option is surgery, in which part or all of the thyroid gland is removed.
+Radioactive iodine is administered, which accumulates in the thyroid gland and partially or totally destroys the gland by local radiation.
 One problem with this is that the patient often develops subsequent hypothyroidism.

 Thyroid hormone is prescribed and can be thyroxine T4 tablets, or T4 and T3 tablets or porcine thyroid extract.